Omni Tax Help

 What happens if I just keep ignoring the IRS?

 The balance grows with interest and penalties every month.
 The IRS will file a federal tax lien, which becomes a public record visible to lenders and title companies.
 A Revenue Officer may be assigned.
 Eventually, the IRS will levy bank accounts, garnish wages, or seize assets.
 None of those outcomes are faster or cheaper to resolve than acting now.
-If you have received any IRS notice in the past 90 days, contact Omni immediately to understand what stage you are at and what options are still available.
+If you have received any IRS notice in the past 90 days, contact Omni immediately to understand what stage you are at and what options remain.

 What is the IRS Fresh Start Program?